Qian-kj/Foundation-of-Machine-Learning/notes_chapter7.md

 Using von Neumann's minimax theorem to draw connections between the maximum margin, the optimal edge, and the weak learning condition.

 ### Edge of a Base Classifier
-This measures the performance of the base classifier $h_t $relative to random guessing under the distribution $D$,
+This measures the performance of the base classifier $h_t$ relative to random guessing under the distribution $D$,

 ### Weak Learning Condition
 AdaBoost's weak learning condition requires that there exists a $γ > 0$ such that for any distribution $D$ over the training sample and any base classifier $h_t$, the edge $γ_t(D)$ is at least $γ$: